pedrodilallo/pedrodilallo/README.md

 * I'm really interested in optimization and data science, especially to solve complex problems faster and better.

-* I look forward to apply my studies in routing and finance.
+* I look forward to apply my studies in routing, finance and consulting.

 * Learning machine learning by participating in kaggle competitions.